-Vitamin based products are second type of poison.
+Vitamin based products are the second type of poison.
 They kill a mouse over the course of about a day.
-These products flood a mouse’s body with fat-soluble vitamins, like vitamin D. A person or pet who ingests this substance accidently can be treated.
+These products flood a mouse’s body with fat-soluble vitamins, like vitamin D. A person or pet who ingests this substance accidentally can be treated.

 Finally, there is a line of anti-coagulant products that are used to kill mice.
 These take longer than the other options, death occurring after a number of days.
 This type of product also presents a health risk to humans and pets.